njusthyk1972/NLH/README.md

 This repository is for NLH introduced in the following paper

-Yingkun Hou, Jun Xu, Mingxia Liu, Guanghai Liu, Li Liu, Fan Zhu, and Ling Shao, "NLH: A Blind Pixel-level Non-local Method for Real-world Image Denoising", IEEE Transactions on Image Processing, Accepted,doi: 10.1109/TIP.2020.2980116.
+Yingkun Hou, Jun Xu, Mingxia Liu, Guanghai Liu, Li Liu, Fan Zhu, and Ling Shao, "NLH: A Blind Pixel-level Non-local Method for Real-world Image Denoising", IEEE Transactions on Image Processing, vol. 29, pp. 5121-5135, 2020.

 The code is built on Matlab 2018a.